AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 When you want to browse a website, there are basically two things you need to know about: the root URL, and that you can follow links to new information.
 This is the simple but powerful concept of hyperlinks that has made the web so successful.

-From a technical point of view, the client is getting a representation of a resource in the `text/html` media type; this media type defines the behavior of links.
+From a technical point of view, the client is getting a representation of a resource in the `text/html` [Internet Media Type](https://en.wikipedia.org/wiki/Internet_media_type) (formerly known as MIME Type); this media type defines the behavior of links.
 The knowledge of the root URL and of the media type is sufficient to drive the interaction.
-Even if the other URLs change, they can be reached again from the root URL through links.
+Even if the other URLs of the website change, they can be reached again from the root URL through links.

 Hypermedia APIs are based on the same principle.